-Like most women of my generation (I'm loathe to refer to myself as a millennial, but according to most distinctions, I'm on the cusp), the movie Clueless has long been one of my favorites.
+Like most women of my generation (I'm loathed to refer to myself as a millennial, but according to most distinctions, I'm on the cusp), the movie "Clueless" has long been one of my favorites.
 I was 13 when it hit the big screen the summer of 1995, and I specifically remember how thrilled I was to be going to a PG-13 movie sans parent with my coolest friend (shout-out to Kristy Sanford!).

 I left the theater transformed.
 Cher Horowitz was my new everything.
 I needed that electronic, revolving, computerized wardrobe, no matter how ill-fitting and out of place her bodycon Calvin Klein dress might look on my still-processing junior high torso.
 I craved that pouty lip she so effortlessly perfected before a long day at school.
 I plastered posters from the movie on my wall—large declarations of my love of Alicia Silverstone and other defining phrases from the film, just in case I forgot what "Monet" meant in a way-harsh moment.
 (As if!)

 My first day back at school, I gave the Cher look my best shot.
 I had found a silky-satin blue top, plaid skirt, and knee-highs at the local mall, and I applied my makeup in an attempt at the "natural beauty" that Silverstone so effortlessly achieved.
 No one got it.
 As soon as I was on the bus, I felt self-conscious among my peers who clung to the uniform of choice—Abercrombie & Fitch, American Eagle, and Nike (for those who could afford it).
 Personal style was lacking; it wasn't kosher to look different, even if it that was what all the cool girls at Beverly Hills High were wearing and slaying in.